-Many of the biggest sustainability issues have previously been created due to the advancements in technology.
+But we can’t deny the fact that the biggest sustainability issues have occurred due to advancements in technology.

-The internal combustion engine and electricity production have enriches lives.
-But they are also sources of greenhouse gases and particulates that have been linked from cancer to poor mental health.
+The internal combustion engine and electricity production have enriched lives.
+But both of them are the largest sources of greenhouse gases and particulates that have been linked to the deadliest diseases in the world.

 Technology Dealing with Global Challenges